The molluscum contagiosum virus (MCV) causes the infection. MCV spreads from contact with an infected person. This can happen through:

 These problems may last from many weeks to many years.

-In most cases, molluscum contagiosum doesn’t need care.
-It will go away on its own within 6 to 9 months.
+Most people do not need treatment.
+The bumps will go away on their own in 6 to 9 months.

 - Cryotherapy—extreme cold removes the bumps